Mingye-He/AI_NeuralNetworkNotes/Hyperparameters.md

 - Mini batch size is the number of sub samples given to the network after which parameters update happens
 - good default size : 32, 64, 128, 256

+## Epochs
+- One Epoch
+: when an Entire dataset is passed forward and backward through the neural Network ONCE
+- the number of epochs defines how many times we'll loop over the complete training dataset